telharali/Logistic_regression/README.md

 # Logistic_regression
-This is the logistic regression model .
+This is the logistic regression model.